 Watch Dogs Legion

-Watch Dogs Legion is another confirmed Xbox Series X launch game from Ubisoft, and also another set in the UK.
+Watch Dogs Legion was another confirmed Xbox Series X launch game from Ubisoft, and also another set in the UK.
 Offering up an alternative future London, post-Brexit nightmare, with technology taking over, you'll be able to build your own Dedsec rebellion, choosing your crew from the entire population of the English capital.
 That's right, any NPC can become a playable character in Watch Dogs Legion, so bring on the granny anarchists.

 Yakuza 7: Like a Dragon